“WHEN THE GOING GETS WEIRD, THE WEIRD TURN PRO.” – HUNTER S. THOMPSON

 As co-founder and Editor-In-Chief for Week in Weird, one of the web’s most popular destinations for the true tales of the strange and the unexplained, Newkirk spends his days bringing the weirdest news stories to millions of visitors each month.
 Previously, Greg served as the Head Writer for Roadtrippers, the fastest growing travel website in the world, where he cranked out viral hits uncovering the world’s most fascinating travel destinations.
 Greg’s writing is regularly featured both in print and online in publications like Yahoo!
 News, Gizmodo, and Kotaku, as well as in local and national news networks across the country.

-In addition to researching, investigating, and writing about the anomalous, Greg has appeared on numerous hit television series including Animal Planet’s Finding Bigfoot, TLC’s Kindred Spirits, and Travel Channel’s Mysteries at the Museum, has served as a paranormal consultant on projects that have aired on A&E, Destination America, and the Discovery Channel, and is a regular guest on highly-rated radio programs like Coast to Coast AM.
+In addition to researching, investigating, and writing about the anomalous, Greg has appeared on numerous hit television series including Animal Planet’s Finding Bigfoot, TLC’s Paranormal Lockdown, and Travel Channel’s Mysteries at the Museum, has served as a paranormal consultant on projects that have aired on A&E, Destination America, and the Discovery Channel, and is a regular guest on highly-rated radio programs like Coast to Coast AM.